NoCheatPlus/Docs/Development/Discussion/Design.md

 An entry should probably always contain the creation time.
 The latest one always includes "now", and the following one shows the duration covered by its creation time.
 With iteration potentially going random directions with a latency window to maintain, one might also just store both creation and last update time.

+With the latest entry, there'll be need to consider the period from creation to now, in order to judge a thinkable latency window.

 ### More coarse location trace

+[DECLINED] We work with an exact location trace.

 A location trace with lower resolution could be interesting, in order to track mid-term moving behavior.
 Could also be generated/updated on-demand, using the default trace as input.